swiftlang/swift/docs/LibraryEvolution.rst

 As the sole exception, it is safe to backdate ``@inlineable`` on a top-level function, a method, a subscript, or a struct or enum initializer.
-It is not safe to backdate ``@inlineable`` for a top-level binding, a property, or a class initializer.
+It is not safe to backdate ``@inlineable`` for a top-level variable or constant, a property, or a class initializer.
 As usual, a library author may not assume that a client will actually inline the call.

 .. note::